Environment, Food and Rural Affairs Select Committee

-The Environment, Food and Rural Affairs Select Committee is a select committee of the House of Commons in the Parliament of the United Kingdom.
-The remit of the Committee is to examine the expenditure, administration and policy of the Department for Environment, Food and Rural Affairs and its associated public bodies.
+The Environment, Food and Rural Affairs Select Committee (EFRA) is a select committee of the House of Commons in the Parliament of the United Kingdom.
+The remit of the committee is to examine the expenditure, administration and policy of the Department for Environment, Food and Rural Affairs and its associated public bodies.

-Membership

-On 28 January 2020, Neil Parish was confirmed as the Committee's Chair-elect.
-Parish resigned as MP on 30 April 2022, following accusations of watching pornography in the House of Commons.
+Current membership

+Membership of the committee is as follows:

+Changes since 2024

+2019-2024 Parliament

+The chair was elected on 27 January 2020, with the members of the committee being announced on 2 March 2020.

 Parish's resignation from the House of Commons became effective on 4 May 2022.
 Geraint Davies served as interim Chair until the election of Robert Goodwill as new committee Chairman.
-As of 25 May 2022, the members are as follows:

-Changes 2019-present
+Changes 2019-2024

 2017-2019 Parliament

 The chair was elected on 12 July 2017, with the members of the committee being announced on 11 September 2017.

 Changes 2017-2019

 2015-2017 Parliament

 The chair was elected on 18 June 2015, with members being announced on 8 July 2015.